ericleslie/EricLeslie.com/src/documents/about/prints.html.md

 All of my prints are available as Artist Proof Prints.
 I personally inspect, sign and number each print ensuring museum quality work gets shipped.
 This is perfect for collectors that want the absolute best quality with my personal stamp of approval.
 I do not offer my prints in limited editions to create artificial scarcity just to command a higher price.
 As an artist, I create these pieces to be seen and enjoyed by everyone, not just the top tiered collectors that can afford expensive art.
 So if you're a collector, you still get to own something that's really scarce because I sell many more un-proofed and unsigned prints.
 If you're an art lover, you can also afford to own one of my prints.

 ###Standard Fine-art Prints
 All of my photographs are available on professional quality Kodak ENDURA paper with a lustre finish.
-This paper is rated to display for 100 years so you can ensure these collectable prints have true archival lifespans.
+This paper is rated to display for 100 years so you can ensure these collectible prints have true archival lifespans.

 <div class="row">
 	<div class="span4">